 Current Maze executive chef Ben Orpwood will lead the kitchen and create the menu, building on his experience overseeing Mayfair’s Sexy Fish and six years cooking at high-end Knightsbridge Japanese restaurant Zuma.

-The menu is designed for sharing, with a mix of Asian small plates cooked on a robata grill.
+The menu is designed for sharing, with small plates cooked on a robata grill.
 Dishes will include seared otoro with house soy, wakame oil and baby kale; and Orkney scallop, yuzu and sweetcorn hot sauce, wasabi leaf and finger lime.

 Lucky Cat will also offer a take on Chawanmushi, a savoury custard steamed and finished with flavours such as truffle, mushrooms and caviar.